Friday, July 21, 2017

 Magic Pockets

-I finally rebought Magic Pockets by the awesome Bitmap Bros!
+I finally rebought Magic Pockets by the great Bitmap Bros!
 Those guys sure knew how to program - never once settled for a lame Amiga port.
-So I'm proud to own what is nothing less than a belting piece of hiSTory by the Bitmaps!!
+Not ever, which is a prime historical example to shame many other developers.
+I'm proud to own what is nothing less than a belting piece of hiSTory by the Bitmaps!!

 Short arms, deep pockets

 PocketLand is split over four enormous levels - and they are HUGE.
 BK is armed with different powers depending on the world he's currently in.
-There are strange enemies and bonuses - heck, he even has extra abilities like the whirlwind to jump higher.
-Sometimes the route through can feel like a wild goose chase, but often you're led onto secret areas - that contain lots of goodies.
-I admire the design because most levels don't feel linear, even though they are.
+There are many strange enemies and also many bonuses to use - heck, he even has extra abilities like the whirlwind to jump great heights.
+Sometimes the route through can feel like a wild goose chase, but you're often led onto secret areas that contain lots of goodies.
+I admire the design because most levels don't feel linear, even though they are, which is a muddled thing to say, right?

-Joystick controls are spritely with responsive action and movement.
-I have always liked the mechanics because - it feels less like a computer platformer and more like something a console would knock out.
+The joystick controls are spritely with flexible action and movement.
+I have always liked their responsive mechanics because it feels less like a computer platformer and more like something a console would knock out.
 Of course, neither is better than the other.
-It's just how Magic Pockets feels (to me).
-So I like this game today as much as I did back in the 1990s.
+It's just how Magic Pockets feels (to me), and a platformer like this demands decent controls.
+So I like this game today as much as I did in the 1990s.

 Well, it's time for yet another screenshot.
 Wow, gripping stuff...